Genaker/Magento2PWA/README.md

 ## Installation

 **Note!** We are expireancing the issue: A New Packagist Composer packages are not available using Composer V1.
 You need upgrade Composer to V2.
+New packages will only be visible to Composer 2.

 To install this NEW Magento PWA extension you must have Composer V2 to upgrade use command: